 - 1. The instructor and/or chairperson will discuss the issue with the student. - 2.
-Three or more unexcused absences AND/OR repeated tardiness in a single semester are considered unprofessional behavior, will be documented in the student's file, and will result in referral to the Scholastic Standards Committee for consideration of professional probation. - E. Responsibility for Course Content.
+Three or more unexcused absences during the fall semester, three or more unexcused absences during the spring semester, and two or more unexcused absences during the summer semester, AND/OR repeated tardiness in a single semester are considered unprofessional behavior, will be documented in the student's file, and will result in referral to the Scholastic Standards Committee for consideration of professional probation. - E. Responsibility for Course Content.
 It is the student's responsibility to acquire the information missed due to an absence.
 The student will be held responsible for all materials, notes, and course information presented in the course. - 1.
 The student should check with the instructor to determine how best to compensate for missed material. - 2.
 To ensure the student's knowledge base, the instructor has the option to assign additional work for missed laboratories or lectures.